linydub/azureml-greenai-txtsum/examples/README.md

 cd azureml-greenai-txtsum/examples
 ```

-2. Create a new Azure resource group and machine learning workspace and set defaults for resource group and workspace:
+2. Create a new Azure resource group and machine learning workspace, then set defaults for Azure CLI:

 ```bash
 bash setup.sh